sdmx-twg/vtl/v2.1/docs/user_manual/ebnf.rst

 relative ordering of the productions in the grammar itself, which solves ambiguity by default.

 ..
-[21]
-   This can be achieved in many ways that depend on the data type and on the adopted internal and external representations.
-For example, there can exist a default correspondence (e.g., 0 means always False and 1 means always True for Boolean), or the parts of the external representation can be specified through a mask (e.g., for the dates, DD-MM-YYYY or YYYYMMDD specify the position of the digits representing year, month and day).

-..
-[22]
-   For example, at least one default Value Domain should exists for each basic scalar type, the Value Domains needed to represent the results of the checks should exist, and so on.

-..
-[23]
-   I.e., an expressions whose result is *boolean*

-..
-[24]
-   “between ( x, y, z)” is the VTL operator which returns TRUE if x is comprised between y and z

-..
-[25]
-   “in” is the VTL operator which returns TRUE if an element (in this case the value) belongs to a Set; the symbol { … , … , … } denotes a set defined as the list of its elements (separated by commas)

-..
-[26]
-   “length” is the VTL Operator that returns the length of a string (in the example, the *integer* operand of the length operator is automatically cast to a string and its length is determined)

-..
-[27]
-   See the section “Behaviour for Attribute Components”

-..
-[28]
-   I.e., a sub-expressions whose result is *string*

-..
-[29]
-   Therefore each combination of values of the Identifier Components except the reference time identifies a Time Series

-..
-[30]
-   In the VTL syntax the symbol ( ) allows to define a tuple in-line by enumeration of its elements

-..
-[31]
-   In the VTL syntax, the symbol {…} denotes a set defined as the list of its elements (separated by commas).

-..
-[32]
-   In the VTL syntax, the symbol [ ] allows to define a List in-line by enumeration of its elements.

-..
 [33]
    A high-order function is a function which takes one or more other functions as arguments and/or provides another function as result.